Drakkar-Software/OctoBot/evaluator/TA/README.md

+# Where are evaluators ?
+Because CryptoBot is modular, a wide range of evaluators are usable.

-# Default evaluators are located in [https://github.com/Trading-Bot/CryptoBot-Package-Template](https://github.com/Trading-Bot/CryptoBot-Package).
+Default evaluators are located here: [https://github.com/Trading-Bot/CryptoBot-Package-Template](https://github.com/Trading-Bot/CryptoBot-Package).

-To install them in your CryptoBot, run the command
+To install default evaluators in your CryptoBot, run the command

 ```bash
 python start.py -p install all